If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Lemon

-1. Combine Water and Lemon: Add one cup of warm water to a microwave-safe bowl.
-Cut a lemon in half and squeeze the juice into the bowl.
-Add both halves of the lemon to the water.
+1. Squeeze and drop: Pour one cup of water into a bowl.
+Slice a lemon in half, squeeze the juice into the water, and drop the lemon halves in as well.

 4. Vanilla Extract